Core Settings

 Stream counting

 Section titled “Stream counting”When enabled, ChannelWatch includes the total number of active streams across all connected DVR servers in Channel Watching notifications.
-This gives you a quick sense of household activity at a glance.
+This is a Channel Watching sub-feature, not a standalone alert type.
+It gives you a quick sense of household activity at a glance.

 API key

 Section titled “API key”ChannelWatch v1.0 exposes a REST API at /api/v1/.
 By default the API is open on your local network.
 To require authentication, set an API key in Settings > Security.
-Once set, all API requests must include the key as a bearer token.
+Once set, authenticated API requests use the X-API-Key header.

 Next steps